 USMLE Step 1 is now pass/fail.
 What does that mean for you?

 Earlier today, the Invitational Conference on USMLE Scoring (InCUS) announced that the USMLE Step 1 is set to become pass/fail beginning January 1st, 2022.

 This change in policy has significant implications for current first year medical students and all future classes of incoming medical students.
 In this blog post we will lay out the reported changes and some immediate effects.
 In subsequent posts we will address downstream effects.
-Most importantly we will be providing advice on what you, a current medical student, should do to prepare.
+Most importantly we will be providing advice on what you, a current medical student, should do while studying for USMLE Step 1.

 - If you anticipate taking USMLE Step 1 before January 1st, 2022, fortunately or unfortunately, this decision will have little to no impact on your preparation for the exam.